Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

   buildGraph(subgraph1);
   buildGraph(subgraph2);

-Following is the hierarchy we have just created, displayed with tulip :
+Following is the hierarchy we have just created, displayed with tulip:

 .. image:: _images/tuto_004_subgraph_1.png